sakshamverma72/sweet-sea-507/README.md

 BUS RESERVATION SYSTEM

-It is a online appliication to book and reserve a bus ticket.
+It is an online appliication to book and reserve a bus ticket.

 Main Features